 Challenge

-The objective was to use continuously collected consumer wearable data in order to differentiate patients with MS from those in a non-MS control group.
-The intent was that this data could help determine mobility, which might serve as a proxy for both disease state and progression in patients living with MS.
+The objective was to use continuously collected consumer wearable data in order to differentiate individuals with MS from those in a non-MS control group.
+The intent was that this data could help determine participants' mobility, which might serve as a proxy for both disease state and progression in individuals living with MS.

 Solution